 2 drops sweet orange oil

-Amazing vitamin E protects your heart and blood vessels.
+This protects your heart and blood vessels.
 Vitamin E is known as a fat-loving (lipophilic) antioxidant, and study after study suggests it can support a healthy heart.
-Remember all those pipes lead to your heart so when you think varicose veins, always think of your cardiovascular function too.
-An interesting study also suggests that E plays a role in the rhythm of your heartbeat.
+Remember all those ‘pipes’ lead to your heart so when you think varicose veins, always think of your cardiovascular function too.
+An interesting study also suggests that E plays a role in the rhythm of your heart beat.
 Not all Es are created equal.